Puhalenthi/MailGist/README.md

 # MailGist

-MailGist is a project designed to summarize your emails from many clients (only Gmail is supported now) and display it as a notification on your Windows Taskbar.
+MailGist is a project designed to summarize your emails from Gmail and display them as a notification on your Windows Taskbar.

 ## Prerequisites